cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-the-evolution-of-the-web-from-html-to-webassembly.md

 [^3]: Tim Berners-Lee was knighted by Queen Elizabeth II in 2004, so now we should call him "sir" to be more exact.
 People gets promoted dear reader, the sky is the limit.

+[^4]: I browsed the web in 2011 for the first time during the second year at university.
+Back then, in Cuba the internet access was restricted mainly to universities and managed by a quota-based system.
+I had 50MB per week to spend navigating educational websites (most of the rest of the services were forbidden).